-If you are familiar with diabetes care, follow these steps:
+If you are familiar with diabetes care, test the unconscious person's blood sugar and follow these steps:

-- If the blood sugar level is lower than 70 mg/dL (3.9 mmol/L), administer an injection of glucagon.
-If glucagon isn't available, rub glucose gel, honey or non-sugar-free syrup on the inside of the unconscious person's cheek.
+- If the blood sugar level is lower than 70 mg/dL (3.9 mmol/L), give the person an injection of glucagon.
 Do not try to give fluids to drink and do not give insulin to someone with low blood sugar.

-- If the blood sugar level is above 70 mg/dL, wait for medical help to arrive.
+- If the blood sugar level is above 70 mg/dL (3.9 mmol/L) wait for medical help to arrive.
 Don't give sugar to someone whose blood sugar isn't low.

-- Let the emergency care team know about the diabetes and what steps you've taken, if any.
+- If you called for medical help, let the emergency care team know about the diabetes and what steps you've taken, if any.